ellataira/information-retrieval/README.md

 For this project, I implemented a web crawler to construct a document collection focused on a particular topic.
 The 40,000 crawled documents and their relevant data, including inlinks and outlinks, were saved locally as individual text files and then merged into a group index using Elasticsearch.

+## PageRank and HITS

+This project computes link graph measures, PageRank and HITS, for a set of crawled documents using an adjacency matrix.

+## Relevance Assessments

+This project implements a script to score information retrieval relevance, comparing a retrieval model's scores on a set of documents to a file of manually assessed scores for the same documents.

+## Machine Learning for Information Retrieval

+This project represents documents as numerical features and applies machine learning to obtain retrieval ranked lists.